ChapelR/custom-macros-for-sugarcube-2/readme.md

 ```

 #### `storyVar` option
-The simple inventory script automatically creates a story variable array to hold the inventory; this allows you to save and load the inventory via SugarCube's built-in save system and it allows you to access the inventory natively in the IDE using a $variable.
-By default, the story variable is created with the name 'inventory' and accessed via '$inventory' in the IDE.
-You can change the name using the storyVar option.
+The simple inventory script automatically creates a story variable array to hold the inventory; this allows you to save and load the inventory via SugarCube's built-in save system and it allows you to access the inventory natively in the IDE using a `$variable`.
+By default, the story variable is created with the name `'inventory'` and accessed via `$inventory` in the IDE.
+You can change the name using the `storyVar` option.
 Valid names are the same as all valid TwineScript variable names.

 **Examples**:
 ```javascript